 You can practice the following tricks to keep the turtle happy and develop an attachment with it-

 - The first thing you can do is to give proper food to the turtle.
-Turtles love being fed with treats, and you can quickly get attached to it with some surprise treats.
+Turtles love being fed with treats, and you can quickly get attached to them with some surprise treats.

 - Also, maintain the tank water to keep the turtle fit and healthy.